The DJ Who Wants to Return to Her Punk Roots

 Listening to BEARCAT’s DJ sets, it’s clear that there’s something there other than high-energy club music.
-As BEARCAT (born Carrie-Ann Murphy) says on her website, music is her therapy and draws from “deeply personal experiences and diaspora roots.”
+As BEARCAT (born Kerrie-Ann Murphy) says on her website, music is her therapy and draws from “deeply personal experiences and diaspora roots.”
 The London-born, Philadelphia-based musician has performed in Egypt, Paris, and Mexico City, worked on creative direction for Afropunk, and made the soundtrack for Chromat runway shows.
 We spoke with her about the London punk scene, Teen Vogue’s woke renaissance, and what happened to her in a moon hut.

 If you could be a magazine, what magazine would you be?